botpress/botpress/README.md

 ## Quick Start

 1. Run `yarn` to fetch node packages
-1. In the folder _src/bp/ui-admin_, run `yarn && yarn build`
-1. In the folder _build/module-builder_, run `yarn && yarn build`
-1. Go back to the root of the project and run `yarn build` to compile TS files and copy static content
+1. Run `yarn bootstrap`.
+This will do the following:
+   - Install and build the admin website
+   - Install the module-builder
+   - Build the app and the modules
 1. Run `yarn start` to start the server.

 ### Building issues